oxcompsoc/learntocode/session1/README.md

 replaced with any piece of text that Python allows as a variable name (**Exercise:** investigate what Python does and doesn't allow) and `value` can be replaced with any Python value.
-Then, to get the value associated with a variable we just write its name &emdash; this is exactly the same as if we'd written the value in the first place.
+Then, to get the value associated with a variable we just write its name - this is exactly the same as if we'd written the value in the first place.
 The following program functions in exactly the same way as the first program we wrote

 ```python